 The foundation also offers Youth Services Improvement Grants, which award $25,000 to organizations in New York City that provide services to young people, including those relating to mental health.

-Research funded by the foundation must be focused on youth populations ages five to 25.
-Unsolicited letters of inquiry are accepted three times annually in January, May and August.
+Research funded by the foundation must prioritize youth populations ages five to 25.
+Unsolicited letters of inquiry are accepted three times annually in January, May, and August.